YoussefHeshamAlsoly/video_to_pdf/README.md

 - [x] Better memory handling (capture/release mechanism).
 - [x] Add a method to extract frames with fixed interval (e.g. a frame every 2000 ms).
 - [x] Let the user pick where to save the output folder and pdf.
-- [ ] Implement yt-dl library in the project (to work with online videos).
+- [x] Implement yt-dl library in the project (to work with online videos).
-- [ ] Create a GUI for the project.
+- [ ] (not planned soon) Restucture the whole thing.
+Make it cleaner, instead of code vomitting everywhere.